@Home Network: Features

-Features of the @Home network were fairly standardized from cable provider to cable provider.
+Features of the @Home network were fairly standardized from one cable provider to another cable provider.
 All users of the service were granted email addresses which were (username)@home.net.
-Users were also given a special content-rich start-page on the Internet, which was specifically created for broadband speeds at a time when very few websites on the Internet were geared towards broadband users.
-Users were also granted access to other Excite websites such as Blue Mountain and their greeting-card by email service.
-Also as part of the @Home experience, users were provided with a special Excite@Home web browser which was essentially an @Home re-branded version of Internet Explorer with Excite@Home enabled features built within the browser.
+Users were also given a special content-rich start page on the Internet, which was specifically created for broadband speeds at a time when very few websites on the Internet were geared towards broadband users.
+Users were also granted access to other Excite websites such as Blue Mountain and their greeting card by email service.
+Also as part of the @Home experience, users were provided with a special Excite@Home web browser which was essentially an @Home re-branded version of Netscape Navigator with Excite@Home enabled features built within the browser.
 Additionally, besides the web browser users could also download the Excite@Home powered Instant Messenger, and @Home Assistant desktop widget, which had features like Excite's Search and current wire service news, along with an Internet radio portal known as "TuneIn" (which has no connection or relation to the current-day streaming provider of the same name).